-By doing benchmark, you will be able to identify how you can stay relevant and apply the best practices in your industry.
+By doing benchmarking, you will be able to identify how you can stay relevant and apply the best practices in your industry.

-Also, by identifying the shortcomings of your competitor’s offering, you will be able to see how you can add value with your products and satisfy the customers' needs that are not yet covered by anyone else.
+Also, by identifying the shortcomings and mistakes of your competitor’s offering and communications, you will be able to see how you can add value with your products and satisfy the customers' needs that are not yet covered by anyone else.

 Similarly, seek for areas of opportunities in the marketplace and be the first one to try out new strategies or address the spotted need in a better way.

-Go Beyond Direct Competition: Coca-Cola vs Pepsi Cola
+3. Going Beyond Direct Competition: Coca-Cola vs Pepsi Cola example

-Imagine being a marketer at Coca-Cola and focus all your energy on becoming better than Pepsi.
+Conducting a competitor analysis is more than just identifying your biggest competitor and creating a great branding strategy.
+Imagine being a marketer at Coca-Cola and focusing all your energy on becoming better than Pepsi.